bermeom/Deep-Reinforcement-Learning/docs/Environments.md

 1) It is easy to add new environments.

-2) To use a Unity Env the build files of the environment must be on folder reinforcement/sources/unity/
-You can build it yourself following [Unity ML GitHub](https://github.com/Unity-Technologies/ml-agents) or download some in my [Google Drive](https://drive.google.com/drive/folders/13_uD0QtYc8fzWaVAz5auVNzk9WQUOqi4?usp=sharing).
+2) More info on Unity Envs: [Unity ML GitHub](https://github.com/Unity-Technologies/ml-agents).

 3) To export a Unity Env .bytes file to run the trained model on Unity:
 Execute this function on the algorithm when a saved trained model of the env is in _trained_models_ folder: